 Transport and supplies

-The trail finishes at Bennett, where you have a number of options: walk the 12km to the highway at Log Cabin (there’s a marked short cut off the trail which avoids Bennett but there is no signage once you reach the railway tracks) and meet up with one of the tour companies, who make pick-ups here (call to confirm; US$25); catch the daily service run by Yukon Alaska Tourist Tours (call to confirm; US$14–40; t 867 668 5944, w yatt.ca) from Log Cabin to either Whitehorse or Skagway; or return to Skagway from Carcross on the WP&YR railroad.
-From June to August the railroad offers the Chilkoot Trail Hikers Service (check for departure days; US$50 one-way to Fraser, US$119 to Skagway, US$63 to Carcross, US$99 train and bus to Whitehorse).
-Buy tickets before the hike or you’ll incur a $15 extra fee; for customs reasons the train doesn’t stop at Log Cabin when travelling to/from Carcross and Skagway.
+The trail finishes at Bennett, where you have a number of options.
+You can walk the 12km to the highway at Log Cabin; there’s a marked short cut off the trail which avoids Bennett but there is no signage once you reach the railway tracks; further, the tracks are off-limits and Parks Canada is enforcing this regulation, so note that no transport is available from here.
+Alternatively, you can catch the daily service run by the WP&YR railroad from Bennett to Whitehorse, Fraser or Skagway; or return to Skagway from Carcross.
+From June to August the railroad offers the Chilkoot Trail Hikers Service; buy tickets before the hike or you’ll incur an extra fee; for customs reasons the train doesn’t stop at Log Cabin when travelling to/from Carcross and Skagway.

 Besides the usual hiking equipment, also bring 9m of rope to help sling your food and any scented items over the bear poles at each campsite.